revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-The exception object will be garbage collected,Once exception handling is done,
+The exception object will be garbage collected once exception handling is done.

 </blockquote>